davidthewatson/davidthewatson.github.io/resume/david_watson_resume.md

 ## Summary

 I help teams design, develop, and deploy software.
+I'm comfortable working alone, in pairs, or groups establishing consensus among competing constraints.

 My work has spanned desktop to data center and mobile to cloud in a variety of business domains from startups to small research labs.

-Working primarily in C++ and Python on Linux, Mac, and Windows, but using a variety of tools such as Docker, Kubernetes, and PostgreSQL provides teams with a common foundation for building software.
+I've worked primarily in C++ and Python on Linux, Mac, and Windows.

-By automating the efficient part (CI/CD) and focusing design-development teams on the inefficient part, provides better results faster.
+Using a variety of tools such as Docker, Kubernetes, and PostgreSQL provides teams with a common foundation for building software.

 When I'm not working, I like to bike, run, and ski.
 I relax by reading, writing, and reflecting.